John Sainsbury, Baron Sainsbury of Preston Candover: Business career

-As of August 2009, Lord Sainsbury continued to control just under 3% of the company.
-Although David Sainsbury controls the largest family shareholding of 5.85%, and Lord Sainsbury controlled just under 3%, the beneficial holding of David Sainsbury was only 0.57%, compared with 1.6% for JD Sainsbury.
-The Sainsbury family as a whole control approximately 15% of Sainsbury's.
-In the Sunday Times Rich List 2013 his family fortune was estimated at £1.97 billion.
+As of August 2009, Sainsbury continued to control just under 3% of the company.
+Although David Sainsbury controlled the largest family shareholding of 5.85%, and Sainsbury controlled just under 3%, the beneficial holding of David Sainsbury was only 0.57%, compared with 1.6% for JD Sainsbury.
+The Sainsbury family as a whole controls approximately 15% of Sainsbury's.
+In the Sunday Times Rich List 2013, his family fortune was estimated at £1.97 billion.

 He was a member of the Steering Committee of the Bilderberg Group.

 Charitable works

-In 1985 he and his two brothers provided funds to construct a new wing of the National Gallery, London, at a cost of around £50 million, which opened in 1991 as the Sainsbury Wing.
+In 1985, he and his two brothers provided funds to construct a new wing of the National Gallery, London, at a cost of around £50 million, which opened in 1991 as the Sainsbury Wing.
 In 2024, during renovation of the wing, a letter written by Sainsbury was discovered inside of one of two false columns there.
 In the letter, he expressed his delight at the demolition of the false columns, which he had disliked.
 As he had placed the letter within the column while the wing was being constructed, he knew that it would only be discovered upon the event of the column's demolition.

 With his wife, he also ran the Linbury Trust, which offers grants to various projects in the fields of the Arts, Education, Environment & Heritage, Medical, Social Welfare and Developing Countries.
 One of the most notable projects funded by the Linbury Trust was the 1990s redevelopment of the Royal Opera House in London.
 The Linbury Studio Theatre in the building was named in recognition of the substantial contribution made by the trust.

-In 1987, Lady Sainsbury founded the biennial Linbury Prize for Stage Design, which identifies and encourages talented newcomers to the field of theatre design; the Prize continues to be funded solely by the Linbury Trust.
+In 1987, Lady Sainsbury of Preston Candover founded the biennial Linbury Prize for Stage Design, which identifies and encourages talented newcomers to the field of theatre design; the prize continues to be funded solely by the Linbury Trust.

-In 1993, he joined with Lord Rothschild to set up the Butrint Foundation to record and conserve the archaeological site of Butrint in Albania.
+In 1993, he joined Lord Rothschild to set up the Butrint Foundation to record and conserve the archaeological site of Butrint in Albania.

-In September 2010 he donated £25m to the British Museum, which the BBC reported as the biggest gift to the arts in two decades.
+In September 2010, he donated £25m to the British Museum, which the BBC reported as the biggest gift to the arts in two decades.

 Personal life and death

 Sainsbury was married to the former ballerina Anya Linden.
 They had three children.

 He was knighted in 1980 for services to the food retailing industry, and was made a life peer on 31 January 1989 with the title Baron Sainsbury of Preston Candover, of Preston Candover in the County of Hampshire.
 He became a Knight Companion of the Garter in 1992.

-Sainsbury died on 14 January 2022, at the age of 94.
+Sainsbury died from complications of dementia at his home in Preston Candover, Hampshire, on 14 January 2022, at the age of 94.